Question for you. Are you ready to cut out refined sugar with us for four weeks?

 It is not a diet.
 It is not a cleanse.
 It is not a course.

 So what is Sugar Free January?
-It is a simple and straightforward challenge to remove refined sugar from your diet for 30 days.
+It is a simple and straightforward challenge to completely cut out, limit, or just generally scale back on for refined sugar for one month.

 It is flexible, friendly, free, and delicious.